Making $1500 a Week: The Realities

 Car wrapping is a completely passive way of making some extra cash.

-You simply let a company wrap your car in advertising and they pay you, normally depending on the amount of miles you travel and the size of the ads on your car.
+You simply let a company wrap your car in advertising and they pay you, normally depending on the number of miles you travel and the size of the ads on your car.

 This may not suit everyone, especially if you’re a bit of a petrol head and love the look of your car, but it’s harder to think of a more carefree and passive side earner.